Galaxy-SynBioCAD/rpRanker_image/README.md

 rpreader.sbml_paths
 ```

 max_rule_ids (default 10) represents the maximal allowed subpaths to be returned.
 Indeed RetroPath2.0 may have multiple rules associated with each reaction. rpReader takes that into consideration by enumerating all the possible pathways that may be formed from the possible different cofactors associated with the reactions rules.
-To avoid a combinatorial explotion, the rules with the highest score are used.
+To avoid a combinatorial explosion, the rules with the highest score are used.
 The results are contained within the rpreader.sbml_paths parameter.

 #### RetroPath3.0